-Pelosi Says Democrats Have 'A Responsibility' To Look For Common Ground On Health Law
+Pelosi Says Democrats Have A Responsibility To Look For Common Ground On Health Law

 On the shortcomings of the Affordable Care Act

-Look, there hasn't been a bill ever passed of this magnitude, whether it was social security, Medicare, Medicaid, voting rights, civil rights bill, that was not revisited.
+Look, there hasn't been a bill ever passed of this magnitude, whether it was Social Security, Medicare, Medicaid, voting rights, civil rights bill, that was not revisited.
 Some of the improvements we [could] have [had] in the Affordable Care Act were there, but the Republicans prevented them from happening.
 So you can be a self-fulfilling prophecy and say, "I'm gonna make sure this doesn't work now.
 Now see, it didn't work."

-On whether the Democrats could work with President Trump or House Speaker Ryan on health care legislation
+On whether the Democrats could work with President Trump or House Speaker Paul Ryan on health care legislation

 We have a responsibility to the American people to find as much common ground as we can.
 There has to be sincerity, though. ...
 I don't think he has the faintest idea — the president — about the health care thing.